 While this conference will feature papers all across topics of traditional concern for socio-economics, we especially welcome submissions addressing these changes in politics, the economy, and society at large.
 How can we understand the direction in which we are headed?
 What are the various ways to regulate these processes?
 How are these changes influencing inequalities, democracy, labor, communities, and the international balance of power?
 How should we think of time in social life?
 What role does imagination play in the economy?
 Will the mechanization of human cognition lead to a mindless social universe?
 How are identities being reconfigured?
 What has happened to human expectations, hopes, and predictions?
 How can we (re)gain control over our collective futures?

 Established in 1989, SASE owes its remarkable success to the determination to provide a platform for creative research addressing important social problems.
 Throughout its three decades, SASE has encouraged and hosted rigorous work of any methodological or theoretical bent from around the world based on the principle that innovative research emerges from paying attention to wider context and connecting knowledge developed in different fields.
+SASE is committed to diverse membership and lively intellectual debates and encourages panels that include or are likely to include a diverse group of participants.
 This conference will also be an occasion to celebrate SASE’s 30th anniversary.

 President: Akos Rona-Tas (email@example.com)